Strandgaard96/dotfiles/README.md

 ## My tools

-Useful tools for linux commandline that are incredibly useful.
+Useful tools for linux commandline that are amazing:

 - [bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings
 - [exa](https://github.com/ogham/exa) - A Modern replacement for ls